jonathanhogg/flitter/docs/physics.md

 actual amount of simulation time that has passed (see [State interaction](#state-interaction) below).

+A physics system is entirely deterministic *iff* it uses fixed starting conditions *and* **Flitter** is run in non-realtime mode.
+When run in realtime mode, small numerical differences in how time advances will introduce tiny variations that compound quickly in any non-trivial system to produce chaotic results.

 ### `!particle`

 A `!particle` node specifies a point/spherical object to be simulated.
 At each